William, Count of Luxembourg

-William I, Count of Luxembourg (1081–1131) was Count of Luxembourg from 1096 until his death in 1131, succeeding his elder brother Henry III of Luxembourg.
+William (1081–1131) was count of Luxembourg from 1096 until his death in 1131, succeeding his elder brother Henry III.
 They were both sons of Conrad I and Clementia of Aquitaine.
-William was the first of his family to use the title Count of Luxembourg in his documents.
+William was the first of his family to use the title count of Luxembourg in his documents.

-Like his predecessors, William was embroiled in debates with Bruno, the Archbishop of Trier, in 1122 and 1127, leading to William's excommunication.
+Like his predecessors, William was embroiled in debates with Bruno, the archbishop of Trier, in 1122 and 1127, leading to William's excommunication.

-Around 1105 he married Mathilde or Luitgarde of Northeim, daughter of Kuno, Count of Beichlingen, with whom he had three children:
+Around 1105 he married Matilda or Luitgarde of Northeim, daughter of Kuno, count of Beichlingen, with whom he had three children: